You are suffering with back pain and can’t get out of bed…

 The majority of my patients who have had physiotherapy treatment locally say that the focus is on being given exercises to do at home with little, if any, hands on treatment.

 Massage therapy has a long history in cultures around the world.
 Today, people use many different types of massage therapy for a variety of health-related purposes, including to relieve pain, rehabilitate sports injuries, reduce stress, increase relaxation, address anxiety and depression, and aid general wellness.

 Massage therapy, often referred to as bodywork or somatic therapy, refers to the application of various techniques to the muscular structure and soft tissues of the body that include applying fixed or movable pressure, holding, vibration, rocking, friction, kneading and compression using primarily the hands, although massage therapists do use other areas of the body, such as the forearms, elbows or feet.
 All of the techniques are used for the benefit of the musculoskeletal, circulatory-lymphatic, nervous, and other systems of the body.

 Massage training varies greatly, from as little as a weekend, so check carefully.
-The Complementary and Natural Healthcare Council is a good place to start.
+The Complimentary and Natural Healthcare Council is a good place to start.